agrawalnandini/hyperfunds/README.md

 ## Project Flow and Technical Details:

 For the purpose of this project, as the Figure 1 above depicts, we plan to work with a network with one client, one organisation (with one peer) and one OSN.
 The three types of users -- faculty, Accounts department, and the Dean of Research -- are connected to a central client that sends out all transactions to the network.
-For now, we are considering only one Accounts department and one Dean of Research at Ashoka.
+For now, we are considering only one Accounts department and one Dean of Research at the university.
 However, the number of faculty users can be as many as we wish to have.

 Each user has a dashboard that has functions based on what type of user they are.
-All users can sign in using their Ashoka email addresses.
+All users can sign in using their university email addresses.
 The Dean of Research and the Accounts department can only register once with predefined email addresses - {dor@ashoka.edu.in, accounts@ashoka.edu.in} to avoid any malicious activity.
+The

 Each faculty member too can register only once, but their email addresses are not predefined.
 On registering as a faculty member, a wallet is created.
 Funds are initiated by the Dean of Research from their dashboard for newly registered faculty members.
 The faculty dashboard has a provision to request the spending of any amount from their balance funds for research purposes.
 On sending any of the above two requests, a transaction will be created and sent to the rest of the network through the client.
 This transaction is also called the ‘proposal transaction’.
 The only difference between the Dean and faculty members’ proposal transaction is that the Dean’s proposed amount is added to the faculty members’ balance and the faculty’s proposed amount is subtracted from their own balance as they spend money.
 Additionally, at a later point, we hope to include in the transaction the hash of any document relevant to the proposal -- payment advice, bills, or other proofs of expenditure.